 Why You Should Use the Event Campaign for Recurring Webinars

-- Multiple time slots available means more chances your viewer can find a time convenient for them which means improved registration rates
+- Multiple time slots available means more chances for your viewer to find a time convenient for them which means improved registration rates

-- Ability to simplify the process of promotion and follow-up plus the ability to reuse elements across webinars will save you time and make the whole execution more efficient
+- The ability to simplify the process of promotion and follow-up plus the ability to reuse elements across webinars will save you time and make the whole execution more efficient

 - Get your data all in one place!
 Now break down leads, attendance, and feedback, and optimize it all with your reporting right in ActiveDEMAND